Most job seekers ask the same generic questions in their interviews. And they’re missing a big opportunity to impress the employer.

 First, this question shows that you’re focused on coming into this company’s role and helping them immediately.
 And it also shows that you’re looking to come in and bring a new spark or new ideas, rather than just copying what everyone else is doing.

 Asking this question will quickly show the hiring manager or recruiter that you’re smart, proactive, and different than the other candidates they’ve seen.

 This shows the hiring manager that you’re thoughtful, different, and genuinely interested in being a top-performer in this job.

 This will make them excited to hire you and will help differentiate you from other job seekers.

 This question shows them that you’re focused on coming in and being successful… before they’ve even offered you the job, which will help you get hired.

-Like the questions above, asking this question shows the employer that you’re not just trying to find a paycheck and be an average performer; you’re aiming to be the best.
+It demonstrates that you’re not just trying to find a paycheck and be an average performer; you’re aiming to be the best in your career.